Key question: Once Chinese AI chatbots start running ads, will we end up with another Baidu — buried in sketchy promotions and useless results?

 AI won't make the same mistakes, for three reasons:

-Second, regulators are watching.
 China's been through the Baidu healthcare scandal.
-Regulators, government bodies, and the platforms themselves all remember.
-Sensitive categories like medicine and finance will almost certainly operate on a whitelist basis — only companies with rock-solid credentials get to advertise.
+Regulators, government bodies, and platforms all remember.
+Sensitive categories will operate on whitelist basis — only rock-solid credentials get through.

-Third, the ad format itself has changed.
-Search ads interrupt you.
-AI-native ads work differently.
-Ask the AI "what should I do this weekend?" and it suggests a theme park with a ticket link.
-That's not an interruption.
-That's a service.
-The line between content and advertising gets blurry, and when the ads actually solve your problem, most users don't mind.
+Search ads interrupt.
+AI-native ads serve.
+Ask "what should I do this weekend?" and get a theme park with a ticket link.
+When ads solve your problem, most users don't mind.

 Precision Targeting